hsyv587/AI_Pacman_Search/README.md

         GeneticAgent
         MCTSAgent
 # Run
-to run the game, just run "python pacman.py -p XXXAgent" with python 2.X
+to run the game, just run "python pacman.py -p XXXAgent" with python 2.X in your command line